Fungal Nails

 What are Fungal Nails?

-Fungal nails, also known as onychomycosis or tinea unguium, are a fungal infection of the nails.
-Fungal nails are often characterized by discoloured, crumbly, thickened, and brittle nails, and sometimes malodorous.
-The fungal infection can sometimes spread to the surrounding skin or may have originated in the skin, like the athlete’s foot, and spread to the nails.
+Fungal nails (Nail Fungus), also known as onychomycosis or tinea unguium, are a fungal infection of the nails.
+Fungal nails are usually discoloured, crumbly, thickened, and brittle in appearance.
+They can also cause foul odour at times.
+Fungal nails, if untreated, can spread to the surrounding nail or skin.
+Likewise, if you have a fungal skin infection, like the athlete’s foot, you can cause the infection to spread to the nails.

 Types of Fungal Nails